 (a) RETALIATION PROHIBITED.
-No City officer or employee may take steps to terminate a contract with a City contractor, refuse to use a City contractor for contracted services, request that a City contractor terminate, demote, or suspend one of its employees, or take other similar adverse action against any City contractor or employee of a City contractor because the contractor or the contractor's employee (1) filed a complaint with any local, State, or federal government agency, including any supervisory employee at any local, State, or federal government agency, alleging that a City officer or employee engaged in improper government activity, (2) filed a complaint with any local.
-State, or federal government agency, including any supervisory employee at any local, State, or federal government agency, alleging that another City contractor, or employee of another City contractor, engaged in unlawful activity, or (3) provided any information in connection with or otherwise cooperated with any investigation conducted under this Chapter.
+No City officer or employee may take steps to terminate a contract with a City contractor; refuse to use a City contractor for contracted services; request that a City contractor terminate, demote, or suspend one of its employees; or take other similar adverse action against any City contractor or employee of a City contractor because the contractor or the contractor's employee (1) filed a complaint with any supervisory employees upervisor within a local.
+State, or federal City agency, including any supervisory employee at any local, State, or federal government agency, alleging that a City officer or employee engaged in improper government activity, misused City funds, caused deficiencies in the quality and delivery of government services, or engaged in wasteful and inefficient government practices (2) filed a complaint with any supervisory supervisory employee at any local, State, or federal government City agency, including any supervisory employee at any local, State, or federal government agency, alleging that another City contractor or employee of another City contractor engaged in unlawful activity, misused City funds, caused deficiencies in the quality and delivery of government services, or engaged in wasteful and inefficient government practices or (3) provided any information in connection with or otherwise cooperated with any investigation conducted under this Chapter.